(385) 468-7457 /

 Sam Granato’s grandparents originally came to Utah from Italy in the 1800’s to herd goats in the Draper, Tooele and Bountiful areas.
-In fact the land upon which the Bountiful LDS Temple is built was at one time home to the Granato’s goats, which roamed the high foothills.
-The son of a first-generation Italian-American father and a Scotch-Irish mother, Granato was born in the Millcreek area, and still lives there today with his wife and family.
-All in all, he has spent every one of his 62 years in Utah.
+In fact, the land upon which the LDS Temple was built was at one time home to the Granato’s goats, which roamed the high foothills.
+The son of a first generation Italian American father and a Scotch-Irish mother, Granato was born in the Millcreek area, and still lives there today with his wife and family.
+All in all, he has spent his entire life in Utah.

-He has always served in many public service positions including his current position as a board member of the Salt Lake Valley Health Department and the State Economic Development Board.
-He is past board member IHC, past member Micro Loan Fund, past President Utah Foot Printers Association, Past Board President Beehive Credit Union.
+He has always served in many public service positions including his current position as Salt Lake County Councilman, he currently serves as a board member of the Governor’s Office of Economic Development, Environment Quality Advisory board, Hogle Zoo Advsiory board, Wasatch Front Waste and Recycling District board, and the Unified Fire Authority board.
+He is a past board member of IHC, past member of the Microenterprise Loan Fund, past President of the Foot Printers Association, Past Board President of Beehive Credit Union.

-He has been married to Ann Wyss for 37 years.
-They have four children and nine grand children.
+He has been married to Ann Wyss for 40 years.
+They have 4 children and nine grandchildren.